danchiacchio/scripts/py_vESXiPatcher/README.md

   - vCenter Server
   - ESXi hosts with SSH enabled (required, but it not mandatory)
 - Patch depot file (e.g. `VMware-ESXi-8.0U3f-24784735-depot.zip`) in the script directory
+- Patch profile name - you can get it in the Patch documentation
 - Required Python packages:

 ```bash